dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ```

 The minimal implementation of a custom `WorkbenchModule` finally looks like the code snippet below.
+Returning a *Hello World Label* represents the view which will be displayed in the final application.
 For further information we refer to the `Javadoc`.

 ```Java